-Major topics included: Monitoring and resolution of systems integration issues and scheduling bi-weekly internal interface meetings and systems integration meetings with the electrification contractor.
-The Traction Power SCADA team held bi-weekly status meetings.
-The Rail Activation Committee meets bi-weekly and progress on a schedule of activities including systems integration testing activities, FRA, FTA and safety certification, community outreach, operating procedures and training.
-The Rail Activation Plan is being developed along with systems integration test plans and Pre-revenue service plans.
-A coordination meeting with the Caltrain Capital Projects project managers and resident engineers discussed civil construction associated with the PCEP.
+The systems integration database was updated and modified to produce more concise reports.
+Monitoring and resolution of systems integration issues and scheduling biweekly internal interface meetings and systems integration meetings with the electrification contractor.
+The Traction Power SCADA team also holds bi-weekly status meetings.
+Coordination with the Caltrain Capital Projects project managers and resident engineers who are responsible for civil construction associated with the PCEP is ongoing.
+The Rail Activation Committee meets monthly and progress on a schedule of activities including systems integration testing activities, FRA, FTA and safety certification, community outreach, operating procedures and training is being tracked.
+A draft Rail Activation Plan has been issued for comments from the Rail Activation Committee.
+Systems integration test plans and pre-revenue service plans are being developed.